KPBStorytell/HARCourseProject/CodeBook.md

 the columns of the dataset contain one variable, the rows of the dataset contain one observation, unique identifiers are maintained, descriptive variable names are employed, and distinct variables are stored in distinct tables.

-1. hardata.csv (datafiles reproduced using a tidy-data format)
+1. hardata.csv (a subset of the original data recast using a tidy-data format)
 2. haravgdata.csv (new data describing the average(mean) values of the measures summarized in hardata by subject and by activity)

 # Codebook